dmd-program/dmd-300-sp17/project-1.md

 This project is graded as a team.
 All members will receive the same grade.

 1. Team developed and executed a design process 25%
-2. Submitted project deliverables according to requirements 25%
+2. Produced and submitted project deliverables according to requirements: 50%
-3. Design sprint assessment 25%
+3. Project Blog: 25%